 The graph of the absolute value function y=|x|

-Really what we are interested is curves that look smooth.
-Mathematically speaking we mean those that have a tangent to the curve at every point (strictly speaking, we require the function describing the curve to have derivatives of all orders at every point).
+Really we are interested in curves that look smooth.
+Mathematically speaking we mean those that have a tangent to the curve at every point.
 For example, the graph of the the absolute value function, , is the straight line for negative values of and the straight line for positive values of .
 As the graph is a straight line at any of these points, it is identical to its tangent there.
 But there is a problem at the point , the sharp corner at the centre of the graph.
 Just to the left the graph has a slope of -1, and just to the right the slope is 1; the slope switches abruptly either side of .
 It's impossible to define a tangent for a sharp corner and so the graph of is not a curve.

 A parabola, the shape traced out by the arc of water from a fountain or the path of a ball thrown through the air, is a smooth curve.
 The function describes a parabola and has a tangent at every point in the curve (at any point the tangent is the line ).
 For large positive or negative values of , far to the left or right of the centre of the parabola, the curve flattens and is very similar to its straight tangent line at these points.
 But as you get closer to the centre of the parabola the difference between the tangent and the curve becomes more and more obvious.